JustJif/PlantParenthood/README.md

 * Receive notifications when it's time to water your plants.
 * Keep track of when you last watered your plants.

+## Getting Started
+* Clone the repository and pull the latest commit
+* Open the project in Android Studio Electric Eel 2022.1.1.
+The IDE should automatically download dependencies via gradle.
+* For running and testing the app, create a virtual android device in Android Studio or connect an Android device with developer mode and USB debugging enabled.
+* Build and run through that device.